AnthonyTornetta/Cosmos/README.md

     - [ ] Inserts the item into the ship's inventory
     - [ ] Hold lmb to continually fire the laser
   - [ ] Structure gets deleted when no more blocks are left
-- [ ] Storage system
 - [ ] An interface into all the storage devices on the ship
 - [ ] A way of selecting which systems to use preventing use of systems that are not meant to be actively used
 - [ ] Dropped item entity
 - [ ] Storage block